Problem

 The method I use is the Windows built-in runas command.
 This allows you to run an application with Windows credentials you provide on the command line.
 The syntax is relatively simple:

-With this instance of the application, when you attempt to connect to the remote server using Windows Authentication (say, with a New Query window), it will *look* like it is using your local Windows credentials in the connection dialog:
+With this instance of the application, when you attempt to connect to the remote server using Windows Authentication.
+The New Query window will *look* like it is using your local Windows credentials in the connection dialog:

-If you are going to be connecting to the same remote domain many times, you may want to set up a shortcut to allow you to bypass entering all this information on the command line every time.
+If you are connecting to the same remote domain many times, you may want to set up a shortcut.
+This will allow you to bypass entering all this information on the command line every time.
 Right-click the desktop and choose New > Shortcut.
 Then enter the same information as above in the command line:

 And give the shortcut a label that will make it easy to identify:

-Now you can double-click the shortcut and, after simply providing the remote password, it will launch an instance of Management Studio that will use those remote credentials every time you use Windows Authentication:
+Now, double-click the shortcut.
+After providing the remote password, it will launch an instance of Management Studio.
+The remote credentials will be used every time you use Windows Authentication:

 (You can achieve similar results using Microsoft’s SysInternals tool, ShellRunas.)